Is Sue The T Rex Male Or Female

 Q: Is size a reliable indicator of sex in T. rex?

 A: Size is not a reliable indicator of sex in T. rex.
-While some researchers have suggested that males may have been larger and more robust than females, size can be influenced by a variety of factors, including age, diet, and environmental conditions.
+While some researchers have suggested that males may have been larger and more reliable than females, size can be influenced by a variety of factors, including age, diet, and environmental conditions.

 Q: What is the significance of determining the sex of dinosaurs?